MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ::: moniker-end

 ::: moniker range=">= azure-devops-2020"
-To learn more about these additional functions, see the following articles:
+To learn more about these other functions, see the following articles:
 - [Reorder cards (Kanban Boards)](../boards/reorder-cards.md)
 - [Display rollup progress or totals](display-rollup.md)
 - [About backlogs, Work with multi-team ownership of backlog items](backlogs-overview.md#work-with-multi-team-ownership-of-backlog-items)